 Olivi and the Interpretation of Matthew in the High Middle Ages is not only a worthy contribution to the study of gospel exegesis, but also a valuable cultural and ecclesiastical history.

-KEVIN MADIGAN is assistant professor of the history of Christianity at Harvard Divinity School.
+KEVIN MADIGAN is the Winn Professor of Ecclesiastical History at Harvard Divinity School.

 ”. . .
 An important and needed contribution to the history of biblical interpretation.” — The Sixteenth Century Journal, Vol. XXXVI, no.1, 2005

 “It is . . . heartening to turn to this penetrating study of Peter John Olivi. . . .
 Madigan shows himself a very able scholar who works in the tradition of Beryl Smalley. . . .
 With Madigan’s help, there are new reasons to benefit from the unique exegesis expounded by this gifted Franciscan friar from the land of langue d’oc, who often enough said no to whatever he thought shortchanged the ideals of Jesus and Francis.” — Cistercian Studies

 “Madigan ends by noting that Olivi’s distinctive exegetical traits—occasional controversialism and muted Joachism—had no future, for the Franciscan exegete who called the late-medieval tune, Nicholas of Lyra, had absolutely no use for them.
 Madigan’s book, however, will surely have a future because of its clarity and sovereign control of the material.” — The Catholic Historical Review

 “For specialists in medieval exegesis and spirituality, it is important for the access it provides to Olivi’s unedited and largely unstudied Matthew commentary and for the fascinating implications it teases out.” — Religious Studies Review